 It has some pretty cool artwork, too.

-Fire Horse Girl by Kay Honeyman
+The Fire Horse Girl by Kay Honeyman

-This is a good book for a teen who likes feisty heroines, intrigue (from the cover, you can see that she dresses as a young man at some point), and plot twists and turns.
+Fire Horse Girl is a good book for a teen who likes feisty heroines, intrigue (from the cover, you can see that she dresses as a young man at some point), and plot twists and turns.

-Tucked in to the adventure, readers will learn quite a bit about Chinese-American immigrants and what it was like to come to a new land in the early 20th century.
+Tucked into the adventure, readers will learn quite a bit about Chinese-American immigrants and what it was like to come to a new land in the early 20th century.

 Jade Moon is considered unlucky by her family.
 She was born in the year of the Fire Horse—one in which the horse’s “worst traits—their tempers, their stubbornness, their selfishness—burn with increased strength.”
 She chafes against the traditional women’s role in China—not to mention that she is shunned and teased by those who consider her bad luck.